Slow Cooker Brown Sugar Pork Loin with Balsamic Glaze

 for the glaze:

-In a medium saucepan, whisk all ingredients together.
+- In a medium saucepan, whisk all ingredients together.
 Bring to a boil over medium-high heat, reduce to a simmer (medium-low heat), and simmer until thickened (10-15 minutes).
 Stir occasionally.

-Husband’s take: He’s not a HUGE pork fan, but he loved this!
-E liked it too.
-I gave her the glaze on the side so she could dip the meat into it.
+Husband’s take: He’s not a HUGE pork fan, but he loves this brown sugar pork loin!
+E likes it too.
+I give her the glaze on the side so she can dip the meat into it.
 She’ll eat anything if she can dip it in something.
 Seriously.
 If they are both on her plate, she’ll dip oranges in ketchup.
 It’s disgusting.